directus-labs/guest-authoring/ubuntu-deploy/index.md

 1. **A Directus Project**: Have a local Directus project ready to deploy.
 If you don't have one, you can follow the [Directus Quickstart Guide](https://docs.directus.io/getting-started/quickstart.html) to create a new project.

 1. **Ubuntu Server**: Ensure you have access to an Ubuntu server preferably via SSH.
 You can get a server from a cloud hosting provider like DigitalOcean, Linode, or AWS.
+Then configure your local machine to access the server via SSH.

 1. **Domain Name**: Have a registered domain name with access to DNS settings.